-Although it wasn’t a huge hit for Fender in the early ’60s (Let’s just say it never quite took off like the Strat and the Tele), the model had, and has, a massive cult following.
+Although it wasn’t a huge hit for Fender in the early Sixties (Let’s just say it never quite took off like the Strat and the Tele), the model had, and has, a massive following.

-For much more about the Whizzo Buzz Stop (Consider this blog post merely a teaser on the topic), visit North Coast Music's Buzz Stop page.
+For much more about the Whizzo Buzz Stop, visit North Coast Music's Buzz Stop page.
 You'll find photos, diagrams, FAQs and dealers.

 In the meantime, check out Slacktone in action.
 That's Dave Wronski on the Jaguar, Dusty Watson on drums and Sam Bolle on bass: